 Brewers Yeast

-It has slightly a bitter taste than nutritional yeast but its a great alternative for your recipes.
+It has slightly a bitter taste than nutritional yeast but it's a great alternative for your recipes.
 Use 2 teaspoons of this brewer’s yeast for every tablespoon of nutritional yeast that your recipe requires.

 Dried chopped mushrooms